What is a STAR Smog Check?

 STAR smog stations, as with all smog stations, are independently owned and operated businesses.
 The owners of these smog test centers or test & repair stations have to right to choose the amount they will charge consumers for their services.
 Except for an $8.25 State Certificate fee, STAR Test Only centers and STAR Test & Repair stations will have different prices, typically between $29.95 and $59.95 plus state fee.

 Find a STAR station by using our smog station and coupon search tool.
-Select "STAR Station Smog Check" from the drop down list, enter your zipcode and go.
+Select "STAR Smog Station" from the drop down list, enter your zipcode and go.